labiium/chat2response/README.md

 - When mode=chat for a rule, the server automatically converts Responses-shaped payloads to Chat Completions for that upstream and calls /v1/chat/completions.
 - Managed auth: when OPENAI_API_KEY is set and you use generated access tokens, the routing layer picks the correct provider key via key_env per rule, so clients never see provider secrets.
 - Passthrough auth: if you don’t run managed auth, the client Bearer is forwarded unless a provider-specific key_env is configured and no client Bearer is provided.
+- Legacy routing: `CHAT2RESPONSE_BACKENDS` remains supported, but new deployments should prefer the schema 1.1 Router integration described below for richer policy control.
 1) `--keys-backend=...` (CLI)
 2) `CHAT2RESPONSE_REDIS_URL` (if set, Redis is used)
 3) `sled` (embedded; used when no Redis URL is provided)